aiverson/blog/os-fictions.md

 ## Scheduling

 Sometimes, it is useful to impose a time limit upon a task or restrict timeslices.
-Modern Linux and windows have a variety of useful scheduling modes and parameters, but they don't always fit the job.
+Modern Linux and Windows have a variety of useful scheduling modes and parameters, but they don't always fit the job.
 For example, it isn't possible to reclaim resources from a dead thread that failed to destruct them itself before the end of the containing process.
 The existence of the threads in